 SR-71 Blackbird - Legend of the skies (4 minute read)25 January 2019

 Elegant, black, mysterious, powerful and extremely fast.
-Originally designed in the late 1960's by Lockheed's legendary Skunk Works, the SR-71 was a high-speed and high-altitude spy-plane designed to gather intelligence deep in enemy territory without being seen or taken down.
+Originally designed in the early 1960's by Lockheed's legendary Skunk Works, the SR-71 was a high-speed and high-altitude spy-plane designed to gather intelligence deep in enemy territory without being seen or taken down.

 It was the age where the sky was still the limit and the space-race had only just begun.
 Without invulnerable and all-seeing satellites in orbit, the U2 spy plane fulfilled the role of intelligence gathering for a long time until one was unexpectedly shot down over Soviet territory in 1960.
 This was a huge shock for the USA and -not in the last place- it's unfortunate pilot Gary Powers, who was able to tell the tale and return home over a year later.